 Stare into the eyes of an eighteenth-century portrait.
 Marvel at the craftsmanship of a sword or a musket.
 Read the handwriting of George Washington, Alexander Hamilton, the marquis de Lafayette or one of hundreds of other participants in the American Revolution.
 The Institute’s temporary exhibitions offer intimate and compelling looks at the history of the Revolution through authentic works of art, artifacts and documents.
 Exploring themes related to the cause for American independence, the people and events of the war and the Society of the Cincinnati, these exhibitions contribute to our understanding and appreciation of the Revolution and its legacy.

-The Institute presents two temporary exhibitions each year in the changing gallery on the first floor of Anderson House.
-View the current exhibition during regular museum hours as well as during other public events.
+The Institute presents a new temporary exhibition each year in the changing gallery on the first floor of Anderson House.
+View the current exhibition during regular museum hours as well as during public and other events.

 Explore Our Current Exhibition